 Work with Your Partner

 You can also divide the decisions.
-Someone will decide on the colors of the walls while one person will choose the appliances.
+Someone will decide on the colors of the walls, while one person will choose the appliances.
 Work on your strengths and trust your partner.
 Don’t try to play the blaming game, or tensions will run even higher.

 Choose Your Battles

 Not all battles are worth fighting for.
-Some battles you have to lose intentionally.
+Some actions you have to lose intentionally.
 Instead of fighting with your family over the tiniest detail of the project, create a list of non-negotiables.
 What are you most concerned about?
 For example, you will not budge on the type of tiles you want for the flooring.
-Let the rest of the family have their own non-negotiables, too.
-Work on these, so there is harmony in the space and design.
+Let the rest of the family have their non-negotiables, too.
+Work on these so there is harmony in the space and design.
 This is best done before the renovation starts.

 Manage Your Expectations About the Timeline